Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The semi-automatic BES870BSXL comes with its own internal fine-burr coffee grinder, saving you from the mess of transferring grounds from one place to another, while ensuring that you never overfill your tamping cask to the brim.
-This also gives you the ultimate fresh espresso, due to the on-demand option to only grind the exact amount of beans you need for any size espresso, one cup at a time.
+The semi-automatic BES870BSXL comes with its own internal fine-burr coffee grinder, saving you from the mess of transferring grounds from one place to another while ensuring that you never overfill your tamping cask to the brim.
+This also gives you the ultimate fresh espresso, due to the on-demand option to only grind the exact amount of coffee beans you need for any size espresso, one cup at a time.

-Other notable add-ons include an intuitive, clean interface which gives you precise control over the shot volumes, filter size, and extraction pressure, as well as a 360-degree steaming wand and its very own internal water filter.
+Other notable add-ons include an intuitive, clean interface that gives you precise control over the shot volumes, filter size, and extraction pressure, as well as a 360-degree steaming wand and its very own internal water filter.

 Price: $154.00 | Features: Automatic milk steamer, one-touch control panel, separate milk reservoir

 WHY IT’S A TOP PICK: If you want the ultimate super-automatic one-touch experience, go with the Mr. Coffee Cafe Barista.